SageHack/hacklair/content/android-circumvent-net-blocking-with-tor.md

 Open Orbot and hit the bridges button on the bottom right.
 Choose an obfuscation method and give the app some time to work.
 There's no visual indicator and the logs are a bit hard to read so make sure you wait at least 30 seconds.
 Open Orfox and check if you're connected.

-If that fail try another obfuscation method.
-If they all fail choose "get new bridges" as an obfuscation method and follow instructions.
+If that fails tries another obfuscation method.
+If they fail, choose "get new bridges" as an obfuscation method and follow instructions.
 Try all the obfuscation methods again.

 ## Accessing Twitter